aws-solutions/qnabot-on-aws/docs/kendra_redirect/README.md

 ## Configuring a Item ID with Kendra Redirect
 - To get started, create a QnABot question as you would normally do by providing a `Item ID` and `Questions/Utterances`.
 - Expand the `Advanced` option
 - `Kendra Redirect: Query Text` accepts a QueryText to search for (such as: `what is q and a bot`) to retrieve the answer from the Kendra Fallback index specified in Settings.
 Amazon Kendra searches your index for text content and question and answer (FAQ) content.
+You can also use handlebars to substitute values using session attributes or slots to support dynamic queries.
 - `Kendra Redirect: Confidence score threshold` provides a relative ranking that indicates how confident Amazon Kendra is that the response matches the query.
 This is a optional field having one of the values of: `LOW` | `MEDIUM` | `HIGH` | `VERY HIGH`.
 If no value is provided, defaults to the value of setting `ALT_KENDRA_FALLBACK_CONFIDENCE_THRESHOLD`.
 - `Kendra query arguments` is a optional field which enables filtered searches based on document attributes.
 For example: